kevinlawler/kerf1/README.md

 ------------------------

-  * Quickly computing the accurate distance of latitude/longitude coordinates for 100,000 points via Haversine approximation: [See the answer on StackOverflow](http://stackoverflow.com/a/29569704/365478).
+  * Quickly computing the accurate distance of latitude/longitude coordinates for 100,000 points on the iPhone via Haversine approximation: [See the answer on StackOverflow](http://stackoverflow.com/a/29569704/365478).
 SQLite is missing the basic tools (`sin`) to even start.